guff192/weather-api-parser/README.md

 # weather-api-parser
-Simple parser of OpenWeatherMap API with one endpoint on API server and frontend client on Vue.js
+Simple parser of OpenWeatherMap API with one endpoint on API server (written in Golang) and frontend client (written in Vue.js)

 ## API endpoint